CrowdStrike/falcon-operator/docs/container/README.md

   type: crowdstrike
 ```

 Falcon Container product will then be installed directly from CrowdStrike registry.
 Any new deployment to the cluster may contact CrowdStrike registry for the image download.
-The `imagePullSecret` needs to be added to every namespace to enable direct pull from CrowdStrike registry.
-By default the `imagePullSecret` will be created in `falcon-system-configure`, `falcon-system`, and `default` namespaces.
+The `imagePullSecret` is created in all the namespaces existing at the time of deployment.

 #### (Option 2) Let operator mirror Falcon Container image to your local registry